-- Eye-to-Eye Sharks! is the only warm-water exhibit dive in the northwest with so many sharks.
-A true tell-your-kids-and-grandkids-about-it ADVENTURE!
+Eye-to-Eye Sharks is the only warm-water exhibit dive in the Pacific Northwest with so many sharks.

 Certification: Must bring proof of diver certification